hosikiti/musician-booker/README.md

 - use a drawler to show the booking form for better usability
 - responsive design
+- added "date" in addition to "time" for booking

 ## todo in the future